parad83/phyengine/readme.md

 at which the position of the object is visually shown

-to be added:
+to be done/added:
+0. move websocket connection to app.tsx
-1. more objects
+1. more objects and shapes
 2. collision between objects
 3. not constant velocity + acceleration
 4. being able to choose inital positions